Engineer, then product manager, then director.

 Board Member & Performance Lead

-I teach Parai — a traditional Tamil percussion instrument — and lead the performance team for community events.
-Music and cultural preservation are important to me.
+I teach Parai, a traditional Tamil percussion instrument, and lead the performance team at community events.
+Cultural preservation matters to me.

 AI Educator